 Domain 3: Professional Knowledge

-– The local healthcare system and its relationship to and interaction with social care
+– Understanding of the structure and organisation of the local healthcare system and its relationship to and interaction with social care

-– How services are commissioned, funded and audited
+– Understanding of how services are commissioned, funded and audited

-– How services are deemed to be clinically effective, cost effective or restricted such as on a named patient basis
+– Understanding of how services are deemed to be clinically effective, cost effective or restricted such as on a named patient basis

-– How resources are managed, being aware of competing demands and the importance of avoiding waste
+– Understanding of how resources are managed, being aware of competing demands and the importance of avoiding waste

 Domain 8: Capabilities in education and training

-– Assess objectively and fairly the performance of learners and other doctors in training
+– Assessing objectively and fairly the performance of learners and other doctors in training

-– Understand how to raise concerns about the performance or behaviour of a learner or other doctor in training who is under their clinical supervision
+– Understanding how to raise concerns about the performance or behaviour of a learner or other doctor in training who is under their clinical supervision

 A team of very experienced coaches and facilitators who are adept at creating psychological safety for participants; getting to the critical areas of development through feedback and coaching; and many of whom have experience of working in the NHS